adambard/learnxinyminutes-docs/kotlin.html.markdown

     // Lambda expressions can be specified as arguments. val notZero = not {n -> n == 0}
     /*
-    If a Lambda has only one parameter then its declaration can be omitted (along with the ->).
+    If a lambda has only one parameter then its declaration can be omitted (along with the ->).
     The name of the single parameter will be "it".
     */